MoinDalvs/Interview_QnA_Statistics_Data_Science/README.md

 R squared ( $R^2$ ) is a statistical measure that represents the proportion of the variance for a dependent variable that's explained by an independent variable or variables in a regression model.

+## Q5.
+What are the assumptions required for linear regression?

+#### There should be linear relationship betweent the independent and dependent variables, either there can be a positive correlation or negative correlation.

+#### The Errors or residuals of the data to be Normally distributed ND~(0,1) and the variance of it should have homoscedasticity for any value of Independent Variable.
+There should be no autocorrelation among the errors nor postive or negative.
+There should be no relation between the Errors or any Independent Variable (also covers in Homoscedasticity of Error)

+#### Homoscedasticity.
+This means the variance around the regression line is the same for all values of the predictor variable.

+#### All The Variables should be Normally Distributed

+#### The Variables Independent or Dependent should be Normally Distributed